Zokirkhon1002/Zokirkhon1002/README.md

 - 👀 I’m interested in Coding and Problem Solving

+- 💻 TECHNICAL PROFICIENCY:
+  👨🏻‍💻 participated projects and gained experience in Frontend and Backend.
+Helped others code like bugs fixing in particular way, especially by filtering, searching, sorting, data overflowing, working with API and requesting like (GET, POST, PUT, ...).

-- 👍 Like professional knowledge of technologies in html, css, sass, bootstrap, JavaScript, Redux toolkit, TypeScript, Python, MERN Stack (MongoDb, Express, React, NodeJs).
+- 👍 Like professional knowledge of technologies in JavaScript, React, Redux toolkit, NodeJS, ExpressJS and MongoDB. learned TypeScript, Python and more JavaScript frameworks: express-handle-bars, EJS, jestJS, Joi, jwt, mongoose, jim and so on.

-- 👨🏻‍💻 Currenly I'm doing some practices with MERN Stack and
+- 👨🏻‍💻 Currenly I'm doing some practices with MERN Stack and converting figma designs to html, css and Javascript.

-- 🌱 learning Nodejs in advanced level and Algorithms & Data Structure next steps are AI and React-Native.
+- 🌱 I didn't stop to learn, also I'm learning, React Native, NodeJS in advanced level and Algorithms && Data structures in JavaScript next step React-Native.

 - ⚡ Quote: learning, traveling & healthy life with 🏓!